lbugnion/sample-2017-appbuilders/README.md

-# AppBuilders 2017, Lausanne, Switzerland
+# An overview of the Xamarin programming platforms

 My code samples for the AppBuilders conference in Lausanne, Switzerland.